What Is Friendsgiving? A Short, Beautiful Answer

 Copyright © Photo by Picnic Makers

-Rituals overlap.
-A short toast or memory round fits at either table.
+But the most important thing, gratitude, is at the heart of both celebrations.
 After dinner, keep energy easy with one light activity.
 Try these board games that everyone can play.
 Keep rules short and music soft so conversations continue naturally.

 Make It Effortless (We’ll Style It for You) ❤️

-Hosting on Nov 2?
-Limited afternoon and sunset slots.
-We handle setup, styling, and cleanup so you can arrive and enjoy.
+Hosting on November 27th?
+We still have a few limited afternoon and sunset slots available.
+Let us handle the setup, styling, and cleanup so you can just show up and enjoy the party.

 FAQs